What are the rules for travelling in and out of the Netherlands? Is there a quarantine period?

 Want answers quick about travelling during coronavirus in the Netherlands?
 Jump to find out about:

-This complete guide begins by running through what you can expect if you want to travel to the Netherlands from abroad in the summer of 2020: under what conditions that is permitted, which countries holidaymakers are allowed to travel from, and the dates on which regulations will change.
+This complete guide begins by running through what you can expect if you want to travel to the Netherlands from abroad in 2020: under what conditions that is permitted, which countries holidaymakers are allowed to travel from, and the dates on which regulations will change.

 The second section of this guide covers travelling from the Netherlands to other countries.
 This is for residents of the Netherlands who might be wondering where they can go on holidays, how they can get there, and more.

 The final section covers travel within the Netherlands.
 Can you take a holiday at home?
 What are the campsites doing?
 Are you allowed to take public transport?
 This section is also helpful for tourists coming to the Netherlands, for those who want to brush up on the regulations here before arriving.